IVPN Review 2025: Can It Stand Against the Competition?

 A kill switch is designed to automatically disconnect your internet in the case of an unexpected loss of connection to the VPN server.
 This helps protect your real IP address from leaking if the server you're using to mask it fails at any point.

-IVPN calls their kill switch a firewall, and you can turn it on directly from the home page of the app.
+IVPN calls its kill switch a firewall, and you can turn it on directly from the home page of the app.
 You can also head to Settings > IVPN Firewall to customize your preferences.

 IVPN's firewall settings